- Course Info

 - Helpful Links

-The Human Services program is designed to prepare direct-service workers for employment in public and private agencies.
+The Department of Human Services offers associates degrees in General Human Services, Addictions Counseling, and Therapeutic Recreation.
+Our program is designed to prepare direct-service workers for employment in public and private agencies.
 The course of study offers an interdisciplinary combination of both theory and the practical applications of theory, including two internships that serve to expose students to the realities of their chosen field.

 Students completing the programs can seek employment, depending on their specialty area, as chemical dependency counselors, assistant social workers, therapy specialists in treatment facilities, activity directors, therapeutic recreation assistants, community program leaders, teacher aides, and other human services providers.
 Although the degree is designed to prepare students for immediate employment, many students choose to continue their human services education at four-year colleges.
 Since not all colleges accept vocational/technical courses for transfer, students should consult with the Department Chair for Human Services prior to enrollment.

 The length of time to complete a program of study will vary by student based on the specialty area, number of courses taken per semester, and willingness to take courses in both classroom and distance learning formats.

 A quick tour of our program webpages within this website will help you better understand our degree programs and career opportunities in Human Services.
 Thank you for your interest in Human Services at Austin Community College.

 Note: the College requires that students be made aware of the Campus carry policy.
 Please visit https://www.austincc.edu/campus-carry for more details